 We offer both advanced minimally invasive alternatives and traditional surgical techniques to provide patients with the most appropriate care for their particular cardiovascular condition unique to them.Fixing Hearts and Saving Lives

 Since 1980, when our heart surgery program was established, we have provided surgical care for well over 10,000 patients.

 Our cardiac specialists work closely with patients and their physicians to determine the best treatment approach for their disorder.
 We are highly regarded for our expertise in treating patients in a high-risk state following a heart attack or heart failure.

 As part of a world-renowned research university, our surgeons also explore the causes, treatments, and prevention of cardiovascular disease not only to further the science of medicine, but also to see that our patients truly receive the most advanced care.

 Our cardiac surgeons have been recognized for their clinical excellence by selection for inclusion in the present and past editions of the Castle Connolly Guides, America’s Top Doctors, representing the top 1% of physicians in the nation, and Top Doctors: New York Metro Area.

-Last year, we performed the first in Suffolk County transcatheter aortic valve replacement (TAVR) for aortic stenosis.
-This year, our ventricular assist device (VAD) program for treating heart failure — the first and only VAD program on Long Island that provides "destination therapy" — received national reaccreditation from the Joint Commission.
+In 2012, we performed the first in Suffolk County transcatheter aortic valve replacement (TAVR) for aortic stenosis.
+In 2013, our ventricular assist device (VAD) program for treating heart failure — the first and only VAD program on Long Island that provides "destination therapy" — received national reaccreditation from the Joint Commission.